susannaopal/react-interview-challenge-pokemon/README.md

 ### This codebase is designed to provide technical challenges for interview practice.

+#### Pro-tip:
+- To better emulate the experience of a technical interview, feel free to record yourself!
+You can see how long it takes you, you can review the spots that tripped you up, you can review how you are going about talking out loud about what you're doing.

-## Challenge 1: the developer must fix the 2 bugs within the application.
+## Challenge 1: the developer must fix the 3 bugs within the application.

 ## Bug 1
 - When the user clicks 'submit' on the form, the data does not update.